Email Research Assistance is available to students, staff and faculty of SF State with valid email accounts provided by the University.

 Email Research Assistance is provided to help users become self-sufficient in their research endeavors.

 - The Library provides advice on how to begin research with suggestions of possible print or electronic resources, search strategies, and other non-SF State libraries/resources, etc.

 - Whenever possible, users will be referred to electronic resources that may provide them with the information requested.

-Questions you would normally ask at our Research Assistance Desks, you may ask through the e-mail reference service, such as:
+- Questions you would normally ask at a research help desk, you may ask through the email reference service, such as:

 - Where would I begin to look for information on a topic?

 - I have looked in all the usual places, but where else might I look?

 - Does the Library have a subject librarian who could help me with this topic?